We are currently finalizing speakers for SEMLA 2026. We have already lined up speakers from leading universities, research labs, and industry teams.

 Artificial Intelligence (AI) models are energy-hungry.
 As these models grow larger and become more complex, their energy consumption increases substantially.
 This leads to higher carbon emissions and rising operational costs, creating serious challenges for sustainable computing.
 This talk highlights the environmental impact of modern AI systems, introduces key metrics for measuring energy use and carbon footprint, and discusses available tools and frameworks for measuring and monitoring energy consumption.
 Furthermore, the session summarizes current research and practical techniques for developing greener AI systems, including model pruning, quantization, efficient architecture design, and workload scheduling, and situates these within the wider movement toward responsible and sustainable AI development.
 The talk concludes by highlighting important open research challenges and calling on the community to treat energy efficiency not as an afterthought but as a first-class objective in the design and evaluation of AI systems.

-Nikita Dvornik is an AI researcher affiliated with Borealis AI.
+Nikita Dvornik is an AI researcher affiliated with RBC Borealis.
 His work is in machine learning and computer vision, with emphasis on representation learning, visual understanding, and models that can generalize from limited supervision.

 His background in perception and learning systems adds a strong perspective on robustness, generalization, and model behavior under real-world constraints.
 For SEMLA 2026, his work connects AI research to high-stakes production settings where models need to perform reliably beyond controlled benchmarks.